 Devara kadu area has drastically reduced by 62 per cent since 1905.
-It is in order to analyze the institutional and economic factors for degeneration of Devara kadu.
-The existence value of the Devara Kadu is estimated to appreciate the preservation value of the village community.
-Resource economists use the term "existence value" to refer to non-use values accrued due to non-accessibility of the resource.
-This answers the key question, "even though the interaction (by visit to Devara kadu) is indirect and off-site (akin to the willingness to pay for preservation of Amazon, even though one may not visit at any time), what is the willingness to pay for the preservation of Devara kadu".
+In order to analyze the institutional and economic factors for degeneration of Devara kadu, the existence value of the Devara Kadu is estimated to appreciate the preservation value of the village community.
 This study focuses on the factors responsible for preservation and valuation of the institution of Devara kadu in Kodagu district with the objective of:

-Analysis of historical, institutional, social and economical factors influencing preservation of Devara kadu.
-Estimation of existence value of Devara kadu in Kodagu district
+- 1) Analysis of historical, institutional, social and economical factors influencing preservation of Devara kadu. - 2) Estimation of existence value of Devara kadu in Kodagu district